jvalen49/DATA205/README.md

 This repository exists for demonstration purposes; it was created to show students how to create a repository and follow basic Git processes using it.

 Processes include: cloning, editing, staging, committing, and pushing.

+This edit is used to demonstrate the basic Git workflow.